CiscoDevNet/terraform-provider-fmc/docs/resources/chassis_logical_device.md

 - `ipv6_address` (String) Management IPv6 address of the device.
 - `ipv6_gateway` (String) Gateway for Management IPv6 address.
 - `ipv6_prefix` (Number) Prefix length of Management IPv6 address.
-- `license_capabilities` (Set of String) License capabilities to be assigned to the device.
+- `licenses` (Set of String) License capabilities to be assigned to the device.
 This is used only as bootstrap configuration.
   - Choices: `MALWARE`, `URLFilter`, `CARRIER`, `PROTECT`, `THREAT`
 - `permit_expert_mode` (String) Permit expert mode for the device.
   - Choices: `yes`, `no`